jsdoc2md/jsdoc-parse/README.md

 $ cat <src_files> | jsdoc-parse
 ```

+***Usage form 2 edge case warning***: jsdoc will intepret whatever is piped in as a single file, so take care not to pipe in input containing multipe @modules as this is illegal in jsdoc (see [here](http://usejsdoc.org/tags-module.html)):

+> The @module tag marks the current file as being its own module.
+All symbols in the file are assumed to be members of the module unless documented otherwise.

 ###Example
 ```sh
 $ echo "/** a wonderful global */ var majestic = true;" | jsdoc-parse